jaidena2277/sep11-freedom-project/entries/entry04.md

 ```
 I dont know how to add a video of the sprite moving back and fourth so I will show you the code of how I made the sprite bounce back and fourth.

 Even after all my effort into making this ai move, it still did not move.
 I was so confused as to why the ai wasnt moving when Im pretty sure the code worked.
 I went into a call with one of my partners to discuss this error that I had made in the code.
-We talked for a while and I was explaining what I did and asked him why it wasnt working
+We talked for a while and I was explaining what I did and asked him why it wasnt working, we couldnt come up with anything and as I was ranting about how sure I was of this working I realized that I didnt call the function.
+The entire 2 hours of looking at my code and wondering why it doesnt work was all for nothing.
+SO I added ``` patrol()``` to the code of the sprite so that it could move.